AuroraRyunix/Nutanix-Hogent/README.md

 ![Alt text](assets/zeusfinished.png)

 - And voilà.
 Done.
 Or not.
 (Hint: you’re never actually done.)
-- Set a five-minute timer.
+- Set a ten-minute timer.
 That’s your “all-systems-go” assurance.
 Use it to update docs, Google how Nutanix and HCI work, or ponder life’s great mysteries.
 Knowledge is power.
 Power is good.
 Be powerful.
 - New Achievement Unlocked: Full Nutanix CE install.
 Progress?
 Sort of.
 Endgame?
 Never.

 # Nutanix WebUI